Moonveil-AI/wukong/docs/design/12-prompt-engineering.md

 ---

-# Discarding Steps (Token Optimization)
+# Step Management (Token Optimization)

-To save tokens, you should mark steps that are no longer needed.
+To save tokens, you can optimize steps in two ways: **discard** or **compress**.

+## 1. Discard (Complete Removal)
+Remove steps that have no lasting value:
+- Purely procedural confirmations ("OK", "I understand", "Let me help")
+- Drafts that were rejected and replaced
+- Errors that were immediately corrected
+- Steps with no new information

+## 2. Compress (Preserve Key Info)
+Replace verbose steps with concise summaries:
+- Long tool outputs (keep only key results)
+- Detailed analyses (keep only conclusions)
+- Verbose user explanations (keep only requirements)
+- Multi-paragraph responses (keep only action items)

+IMPORTANT: Provide the compressed content directly in your response, not instructions to compress.

-## Always Keep
+## Always Keep in Full
+Never discard or compress these:
-- User's original requirements and modifications
+- User's original goal and requirement modifications
 - Final effective solutions
 - Error patterns that may reoccur
-- Last 5 steps
+- Last 5 steps (maintain immediate context)

-## Safe to Discard
-- Steps with no new information
+- Steps with unique insights or decisions
-- Purely procedural confirmations ("OK", "I understand")
-- Drafts replaced by better versions
-- Errors immediately corrected

 ## How to Mark
+Include both fields in your response:
-Include "discardable_steps": [2, 5, 8] in your response to mark step IDs.
+- "discardable_steps": [2, 5, 8] - Step IDs to completely remove
+- "compressed_steps": [
+    { "step_id": 12, "compressed": "Brief summary you created" },
+    { "step_id": 15, "compressed": "Another concise summary" }
+  ]

 ---